-- Learning Resource Center (library)
+- Learning Resource Center (Library)

-- Video Studio
+- Video/Broadcast Studio

 - Chorus—Chorus is a school-sponsored club that may be available for students in Grades 5 and 6.

 - Intramurals—Fifth- and sixth-grade students are eligible to participate in intramurals.
-Signature forms needed to participate in intramurals are available through the intramural program coordinator or PE teacher at your child’s school.

 Student support programs include:

-- Gifted and Talented Services
+- Academically Talented and Gifted Services

 - Reading Interventions